BoboTiG/python-mss/docs/source/api.rst

     Factory returning a proper MSS class instance for GNU/Linux.
     The backend parameter selects the implementation:

-    - "default" or "xlib": Traditional Xlib-based backend (default)
+    - "default" or "xshmgetimage": XCB-based backend using XShmGetImage (default, with automatic fallback to XGetImage)
     - "xgetimage": XCB-based backend using XGetImage
-    - "xshmgetimage": XCB-based backend using XShmGetImage (falls back to XGetImage if unavailable)
+    - "xlib": Traditional Xlib-based backend retained for environments without working XCB libraries

 .. function:: MSS(*args, **kwargs)